VinorX01/DBF/README.md

 ## DBF (Data Bank File)

 Open source code.
-Free to edits and use in projects with/without to profit.
+Free to edits and use in projects with or without to profit.

 It's is the DBF (Data Bank File) module.
 A module that allows you create, write and read a .dba and .dbu file.
 The .dba and .dbu are a new extensions intentional created to separate files and reduce read problems, but no are exclusive for this module.